ppy/osu-wiki/news/2018-03-13-project-loved-week-of-march-11th.md

 *written by [Sartan](https://osu.ppy.sh/users/4100941)*

 Man, have we seen [this map](https://osu.ppy.sh/beatmapsets/230741) A LOT.
 And yet again here it is in the loved selection.
 This one has been used in a multitude of tournaments and has also been a very famous pick in multiplayer lobbies for as long as it has existed.
-The structure of this map is very much like you would imagine from [Spectator](https://osu.ppy.sh/users/702598): very clean, great emphasis on the music (al changes throughout the song), no uncomfortable difficulty spikes and a calming, enjoyable song, it's replayability having been proven by the map's usage throughout various community activities.
+The structure of this map is very much like you would imagine from [Spectator](https://osu.ppy.sh/users/702598): very clean, great emphasis on the musical changes throughout the song, no uncomfortable difficulty spikes and a calming, enjoyable song, with its replayability having been proven by the map's usage throughout various community activities.
 Even though we can't change the fact the song is called No title, perhaps you can help it become Yes entitled to being loved after voting!

 ## <a name="osumania" id="osumania"></a>osu!mania